AliceO2Group/QualityControl/doc/DevelopersTips.md

 ### Service Discovery (Online mode)

-Service discovery (Online mode) is used to list currently published objects by running QC tasks.
+Service discovery (Online mode) is used to list currently published objects by running QC tasks and checkers.
 It uses Consul to store:
  - List of running QC tasks that respond to health check, known as "services" in Consul
  - List of published object by each QC task ("service"), knows as "tags" of a "service" in Consul
+ - List of published Quality Objects by each CheckRunner.

 Both lists are updated from within QC task using [Service Discovery C++ API](#Service-Discovery-C++-API-and-Consul-HTTP-API):
 - `register` - when a tasks starts
 - `deregister` - when tasks ends

+If the "health check" is failing, make sure the ports 7777 (Tasks) and 7778 (CheckRuners) are open.

 #### Register (and health check)
 When a QC task starts, it register its presence in Consul by calling [register endpoit of Consul HTTP API](https://www.consul.io/api/agent/service.html#register-service).
 The request needs the following fields: